crcx/retroforth/literate/Rx.md

 In actual practice, I never use this outside of Rx.
 New words are made using the `:` prefix, or `d:create` (once defined in the standard library).
-At some point I may simplify this by moving `d:create` into Rx and using it in place of `newentry`.
+At some point I may simplify this by moving `d:create` into Rx and using it in place of `d:add-header`.

 ~~~
-: newentry
+: d:add-header
 i lifepuli
 r Heap
 r Dictionary